Wisconsin Restaurant Association

 1. Personal Property Tax:

 Personal property tax (PPT) is paid by businesses on their annual property tax bills.
 Items that are not real property, such as furniture and office equipment, are itemized and property tax is paid on its depreciated value.
 Year after year, the tax is paid on the value of items for which sales tax was already paid when they were purchased.
-This method of taxation discourages restaurants from investing in new equipment and supporting Wisconsin based equipment manufacturers and suppliers.
-There are many carve outs and exemptions for various industries and WRA members believe it is unfair that they pay this tax on their equipment and fixtures, when business owners in other major industries do not.
+This method of taxation discourages restaurants from investing in their restaurants and supporting Wisconsin based manufacturers and suppliers.
+There are many carve outs and exemptions for various industries and WRA members believe it is unfair that they pay this tax on their furniture and fixtures, when business owners in other major industries do not.
 The tax is made even more inconsistent because it is applied differently in different municipalities.

 The 2017-18 Budget Bill gave restaurants and other small businesses some PPT relief by exempting “machinery, tools and patterns” in Schedule C of the PPT form and backfilling the lost revenue to municipalities.
 However, municipal assessors are balking at honoring the legislature’s intent in exempting pieces of machinery, especially restaurant related items that meet the machinery definition.
 WRA members believe it’s long overdue to level the playing field for all Wisconsin businesses and eliminate PPT.
 This move would put $200 million back into the hands of business owners, which would stimulate reinvestment into their businesses.
+We know that COVID-19 will place many strains on state and local budgets – however the restaurant and hospitality industry has been hit economically harder than most and continuing to pay this onerous tax does not help operators stay in business.

 Would you vote to eliminate the rest of the PPT in the next biennium?